-(b) After Trial.
+(b) Communications After Trial.

-After the trial, the court may set special conditions or restrictions for juror interviews and explain that jurors are under no obligation to discuss the deliberations or verdict with anyone.
+The court will instruct jurors that they are under no obligation to discuss their deliberations or verdict with anyone, although they are free to do so if they wish.
+The court may After the trial, the court may set special conditions or restrictions upon for juror interviews or may forbid such interviews.
+Unless otherwise ordered by the court, and explain that jurors are under no obligation to discuss the deliberations or verdict with anyone.